alorber/Coopers-Cupids/README.md

 ## Andrew Lorber & Mark Koszykowski
 #### A dating app to solve all of life’s woes.

 Cooper's Cupids is a dating webapp built as a term project for ECE 366 - Software Engineering & Large System Design.
-The frontend was built with a React, the backend was developed in Java (Spark), and MySQL was used for the database.
+The frontend was built with React, the backend was developed in Java (Spark), and MySQL was used for the database.

 The site is fully responsive and contains features expected of a dating app, including:
 - Sign up / Login